 Describe all of the criteria that will be used to select applications and the relative importance of these criteria.
 The criteria to be considered during the review will include: Developer capacity, Fiscal soundness of developer(s), Continuous site control in the name of the ownership entity, Identification and commitment of other funding sources, Project feasibility, Examination of market conditions to ensure an adequate need, Number of assisted units, Subsidy layering of federal funds, and The extent to which to project has Federal, State or local project-based rental assistance so rents are affordable to extremely low income and very low income populations in the State.
 If only summary criteria were described, how can potential applicants access application manuals or other state publications describing the application criteria?
 (CDBG only) Not applicable.
-Describe the process for awarding funds to state recipients and how the state will make its allocation available Not applicable. to units of general local government, and non-profit organizations, including community and faith-based organizations.
+Describe the process for awarding funds to state recipients and how the state will make its allocation available to units of general local Not applicable. government, and non-profit organizations, including community and faith-based organizations.
 (ESG only)

 Identify the method of selecting project sponsors (including providing full access to grassroots faith-based and other community-based organizations).
 (HOPWA only) Not applicable.
 Describe how resources will be allocated among funding categories.
 HTF Rental Program: will provide funds for nonprofit and for-profit developers for the development (acquisition, new construction, and/or rehabilitation) of rental housing for extremely low-income and very low-income populations in the State.
-90% of the grant award (\$2,759,771) will be allocated to this funding category.
+90% of the grant award (\$2,830,359) will be allocated to this funding category.
 Administration: will be used by the WVDHF in the administration of the HTF Program for the State.
-10% of the grant award (estimated \$306,641) will be allocated to this funding category.
+10% of the grant award (\$314,483) will be allocated to this funding category.
 Describe threshold factors and grant size limits.
 HTF Program: funding per award is limited to the availability of funds as described in the annual RFP and must comply with the maximum per unit subsidy limit.
-90% of the annual HTF award (\$2,759,771) will be available for the HTF Rental Program.
+90% of the annual HTF award (\$2,830,359) will be available for the HTF Rental Program.
 Funding is limited to \$1,300,000 per project unless WVHDF underwriting determines otherwise, and it must not exceed the HTF maximum per unit subsidy limits.
-Administration: funding is limited to 10% (\$306,641) of the annual HTF allocation that the State receives.
+Administration: funding is limited to 10% (\$314,484) of the annual HTF allocation that the State receives.

-What are the outcon expected as a result method of distribution of the A HTF Program: as a result of the method of distribution, the outcome measure is 24 rental units.
+HTF Program: as a result of the method of distribution, the outcome measure is 24 rental units.
 Administration: as a result of the method of distribution, the outcome measure is to provide the state with the funds necessary to operating the HTF Program